-If you have attempted to create a Group Focus inside another Group or a Repeating Group, you would know that it is not possible.
-The Group Focus always stays at the page level, and it cannot have a parent group.
+If you have attempted to create a Group Focus inside another Group or a Repeating Group, you would know it is impossible.
+The Group Focus always stays at the page level and cannot have a parent group.

 There is a way to get around this limitation.
 We create a Reusable element.